microsoft/MLOpsPython/docs/getting_started.md

 Great, you now have the build pipeline setup, you can either manually trigger it or it gets automatically triggered everytime there is a change in the master branch.

-9. <<TODO: Make sure that the build trigger is not enabled for PR>>

 **Note:** The build pipeline will perform basic test on the code and provision infrastructure on azure.
 This can take around 10 mins to complete.